ScheerleJo/SevDeskServer/README.md

   - [ ] create LaTeX files
   - [ ] manage LaTeX files as PDF(Save to local Machine/send via mail/send via letter at sevdesk or other)
   - [ ] Save Data parsed from Frontend
+  - [ ] When not yet successfully done: save JSON-Doc locally.
+On Startup look for JSON-File.
+If existent, load data from there automatically in the table

 - Front-End/GUI
   - [ ] View all Data sorted by customernumber